Nibiru-Network/nibiru-docs.github.io/docs/become-a-validator/get-started-validator.md

 :::warning warning

-Running a Validator on the Nibiru Network runs the risk of your stake being slashed in the event that the computer acting as a Validator is unavailable.
+Running a validator node on the Nibiru Network runs the risk of your stake being slashed in the event that the computer acting as a validator node is unavailable.
 This could be due to poor internet connectivity, a system crash or power failure.
-It's recommended that you only run a Validator if you have a highly-available system.
+It's recommended that you only run a validator node if you have a highly-available system.

 :::

 ## Next Steps

-Have the hardware and infrastructure to deploy a validator on the Nibiru Network and want to get started?
+Have the hardware and infrastructure to deploy a validator node on the Nibiru Network and want to get started?
 Continue on to the [**Next Step**](validator-set-up.md) to configure and deploy your validator node.